 On the evening of Sunday, September 1, 1918 a memorial service was held at the Union Church of Birtle, (now Birtle United Church), for Watt and Herb Walker, another a local farmer and musician who was killed on the same day.

-A century later, it is hard to get inside the mind of a soldier on the battlefield, less so with Watt.
 The Vaughan David Watt fonds at the University of Manitoba contains letters and cards home to his family and other written memorabilia.
-Much of it has been digitized, some inluding audio versions.
+Much of it has been digitized.

 Vaughan David Watt fonds University of Manitoba